xmisao/aws-reporting/README.md

 ### Serve Report locally

-If you use Fiefox, you can open a report directory without a HTTP server.
+If you use Fiefox, you can open a report directly without a HTTP server.
 For other browsers, AWS-Reporting includes a HTTP server.

 Run `aws-reporting serve` command, serve report locally.